 Knoxville Cerebral Palsy

 The birth of a newborn is a beautiful part of the life cycle.
 Ideally, there are no complications and the pregnancy results in a healthy baby.
 Unfortunately, that is not always the case, and birth injuries occur.
 One example of a birth injury is Cerebral Palsy.
 The Mayo Clinic defines Cerebral Palsy as “a disorder of movement, muscle tone or posture that is caused by damages that occurs to the immature, developing brain, most often before birth.”
 If you suspect that your child suffers from Cerebral Palsy as a result of a doctor or medical care provider’s negligence, contact an attorney to see if you have a viable claim.
-As the largest plaintiff’s personal injury law firm based in Tennessee, the Knoxville Cerebral Palsy attorneys at Nahon, Saharovich & Trotz have the resources and capabilities to evaluate your situation and ensure your legal rights remain protected.
+As the largest plaintiff’s personal injury law firm based in Tennessee, the Knoxville birth injury attorneys at Nahon, Saharovich & Trotz have the resources and capabilities to evaluate your situation and ensure your legal rights remain protected.

 What Causes Cerebral Palsy?